-It’s funny when you are asked to write about yourself I find this a trifle daunting where as others simply hop straight to it putting the good old pen to paper.
-Well, it’s been nearly an hour and I have been sitting staring at this blank word document at the same time searching on Google on how to write a bio about me.
-With all the do’s and don’ts I thought Paul just be yourself and write… so here goes!
+It’s funny when you are asked to write about yourself I find this task a trifle daunting where others simply hop straight to it putting the good old pen to paper.
+I remember it took nearly all day to put these words together.
+I remember even googling Google on how to write a personal bio.
+With all the do’s and don’ts I thought Paul just be yourself and write…

 Australian born and married to my wonderful partner Allan.
 We meet in London during the winter of ’94.
 We had a beautiful molly named Nuala she joined us in 1995, a striking white breast tortoise shell she was.
 After 22 wonderful years of joy and happiness we all shared together it was with great sadness and love our girl passed away peacefully after a short illness on the 17th June 2017… she will never be forgotten.